-The state infrastructure supporting the Budget function (both capital and operating) is complex and requires duplicate and manual data entry to multiple sub-systems.
-The procurement and implementation of a modern and integrated Budget system and enterprise wide Business Intelligence capabilities will reduce the risk of error, and enable staff to spend time on data analysis instead of data aggregation.
+Technology Beyond the many technology considerations when implementing the ERP, the impact of the new system on all supporting external systems, software, and hardware must also be considered.
+Policy The alignment of policy guidance and technical solutions is essential, and will be the subject of an eventual non-technology dependent workstream within Budget.
+This workstream will ensure that state policy is consistent with the full use of an integrated ERP system.
+Summary Rationale complex and r procurement a wide Business structure supporting the Budget function (both capital and operating) is equires duplicate and manual data entry to multiple sub-systems.
+The and implementation of a modern and integrated Budget system and enterprise Intelligence capabilities will reduce the risk of error, and enable staff to data analysis instead of data aggregation.